Cybersecurity Resource Center

 Once approved, the Department will send filing instructions and the template that must be used for filing.

-Exemptions filed in 2017 and 2018 have expired.
-January 2019 Covered Entities Must File New Filings, Amend previous filings, Terminate previous filings.
+Exemptions filed in 2019 have not expired.
+If there are changes, Covered Entities should Amend previous filings or Terminate previous filings.

 Any DFS regulated entity or licensed person that is currently entitled to an exemption must file an Initial Notice of Exemption prior to the February 15, 2019 due date for the annual Certification of Compliance.